Justintime50/pineapple/docs/README.md

 ### Fading Navbar

-The `.pa-nav-fade` allows the navbar to fade in after scrolling past a certain pixel threshold (eg: full screen banner image).
-You can define your own value for when it should fade:
+The `.pa-nav-fade` allows the navbar to fade in after scrolling past a certain pixel threshold.
+By default, if there is a `pa-banner` class on your page, the height of that element will be used.
+You can define your own value for when it should fade if desired:

 ```html
 <script>